Small Diamond Crown of Queen Victoria: Usage

 Queen Victoria first used her new crown at the State Opening of Parliament on 9 February 1871.
 She often wore it minus the arches as a circlet or open crown.
+Following Victoria's death, the crown was placed on her coffin at Osborne House.

 After Victoria

-The crown had belonged to Queen Victoria personally rather than to the Crown and thus was not a part of the Crown Jewels.
+The crown had belonged to Queen Victoria personally, rather than to the Crown, and thus was not a part of the Crown Jewels.
 Victoria left it to the Crown in her will.
-It was subsequently worn on occasions by the queen consort, Alexandra of Denmark (1901–1910) and after her by the next queen consort, Mary of Teck (1910–1936).
+It was subsequently worn on occasions by the queen consort, Alexandra of Denmark (1901–1910), and after her by the next queen consort, Mary of Teck (1910–1936).
 After the death of Mary's husband, George V, she stopped wearing the crown.
 When the new queen consort, Elizabeth Bowes-Lyon (1936–1952), decided not to wear the Small Diamond Crown, it was deposited by Queen Victoria's great-grandson, George VI, in the Jewel House at the Tower of London, where it remains on public display.